future-proof-iot/EWSN-pepper/apps/pepper_demo/README.md

-# PEPPPER Demo
+# PEPPER Demo

 This application runs PEPPER (PrEcise Privacy-PresERving Proximity Tracing) and adding the required futures to run with [desire CoAP server](https://gitlab.inria.fr/pepper/desire-coap-server) in non-secured mode.

 In a nutshell devices advertise unique identifiers over BLE and scan looking for other nodes performing those advertisements.
 Once a node